The best walks in the Lake District

 This is one of the Lake District’s classic hillwalking rounds, a peak-bagging circuit that starts and finishes in the picturesque town of Ambleside which is overflowing with great gear shops, pubs and B&Bs.

 If you’re into bagging Wainwright fells (the 214 peaks included in Alfred Wainwright’s Pictorial Guides to the Lakeland Fells) this walk chalks off eight of them with relatively little effort, in the sense that there isn’t much ascent and reascent between each peak.
-The horseshoe is named after the 873m mountain of Fairfield, the highest point of this route and a fantastic viewpoint where you can look south down the entire stretch of Lake Windermere or north to the famous ridges of Helvellyn.

-Get the Fairfield Horseshoe digital route
+Get the Fairfield Horseshoe digital route from OS Maps

 Hiking advice best walks in the lake district

-Regions like the lake district offer a diverse range of landscapes, from grassy rolling hills to rugged rocky mountains.
+Regions like the Lake District offer a diverse range of landscapes, from grassy rolling hills to rugged rocky mountains.
 We'd recommend researching the hiking routes you want to undertake and making sure they match your experience and fitness level.
 You also want to make sure you've got the appropriate gear, such as a durable pair of hiking boots that can handle rougher ground.

 Hiking through the lake district

 Summer is also when hiking – pardon the pun – peaks in popularity.
 So, prepare to deal with crowds, or seek out lesser-known routes for a better experience.
-Autumn, meanwhile, can showcase some absolutely stunning sights with less than half the crowds.
+Autumn, meanwhile, can showcase some stunning sights with less than half the crowds.
 The weather can start getting hairy around here, so be sure to pack a waterproof jacket.

-Winter brings some peace and quiet, along with chances to see some breathtaking snow-covered landscapes.
+Winter brings some peace and quiet, along with chances to see breathtaking snow-covered landscapes.
 It also brings the most severe challenges, including low temperatures and icy paths.
 Insulated jackets are a must-have.
 Additionally, you'll want to consider researching the best winter hiking boots.

 Wild camping in the lake district live for the outdoors